najahiiii/telebot-send/README.md

 - Send text messages to any Telegram chat.
 - Upload media files (images and videos) directly to chats.
 - Send media files either as compressed or uncompressed.
+- Send media files as group or individually.
+- Send media files with spoiler.
+- Send chat action with asynchronously in a separate thread.
 - Include captions for media being sent.
 - Create inline buttons with custom text and URLs.

 ## Prerequisites

 - Python 3.8+
-- `config.py` file containing your bot token
+- `config.py` file containing your bot token and chat id

 ## Installation